1. Why is open communication with my tween important for their health and safety?

 Tips for Having Conversations with Your Tween When You Suspect They Are Unwell

-2. Connect the Dots: In addition to straightforward questions, when you suspect your child is unwell, ask general questions about their day to gather a more comprehensive understanding of their feelings.
+- Connect the Dots: In addition to straightforward questions, when you suspect your child is unwell, ask general questions about their day to understand their feelings comprehensively.
 Ask about their day, different lessons, how they felt at lunchtime, and what they ate or drank.
 It will help you gather the information and gain insight into their well-being.

-3. Observe their Behaviour: While talking to your tween can provide some information, closely observing their behaviour can give you additional insights.
+- Observe their Behaviour: Talking to your tween can provide some information, and closely observing their behaviour can give you additional insights.
 If they are engaged and able to play, it’s less likely that they are seriously ill.
 Notice if they are making more frequent trips to the toilet or if their eating and drinking habits have changed.
 These observations can help you quickly assess the severity of a health problem.
 Watch if they can walk and play normally or sit down a lot and hold their stomachs.

-4. Prioritise Their Comfort: When children are unwell, they may feel anxious, especially if they sense parental anxiety.
-Therefore, please make efforts to keep them as comfortable as possible.
+- Prioritise Their Comfort: When children are unwell, they may feel anxious, especially if they sense parental anxiety.
+Therefore, please make an effort to keep them as comfortable as possible.
 Find a favourite corner where they like to sit and talk.
 Offer them their favourite cuddly toy to hold.
 Creating a safe and comforting environment will help your child feel more at ease and open up about their condition.

-By implementing these tips, you can have effective and supportive conversations with your tween when you suspect they are unwell.
+Implementing these tips can help you have effective and supportive conversations with your tween when you suspect they are unwell.
 Remember to keep the questions simple, observe their behaviour, prioritise their comfort, and show empathy throughout the process.

 Facts & Myths: Promoting Child Safety through Active Conversations